Spatz: Clustering Compact RISC-V-Based Vector Units to Maximize Computing Efficiency: Vector Register File

 We can gain further insight into the L0 and L1 energy consumption by normalizing the cost per byte accessed.
 For example, it takes \qty{0.58}{\pico\joule\per\byte} to read data from an \gls{1RW} \gls{SRAM} of width \qty{8}{\byte} and capacity \qty{8}{\kibi\byte}.
 According to our model, it takes \qty{35}{\percent} less energy, only \qty{0.38}{\pico\joule\per\byte}, to read data from an L0 \gls{SCM} with the same capacity and width.
 This comparison is not favorable towards the \glspl{SRAM} since our model does not scale to this capacity (the largest \qtyadj{8}{\byte}-wide \gls{SCM} we considered has a capacity of only \qty{512}{\byte}).
 However, our results back our conclusion that latch-based \glspl{SCM} are an energy-efficient approach for building small-capacity storage buffers.
 Unfortunately, this \gls{SCM} with a capacity of \qty{8}{\kibi\byte} would be at least $25\times$ larger than its equivalent \gls{SRAM}, which constitutes a major drawback of latch-based \glspl{SCM} with large capacity.

-In the following section, we will tune the L0 \gls{SCM} capacity to minimize the overall energy consumption of a shared-L1 computing cluster.
+In the following section, we will discuss how to tune the \gls{SCM}-based \gls{VRF} capacity to a target workload to minimize the overall energy consumption of a shared-L1 computing cluster.
 In particular, we consider the L1 \gls{SPM} to have a fixed configuration.
 An extension of this work would be the multi-variate optimization of the cluster's energy consumption as a function of both the L0 \gls{SCM} and L1 \gls{SPM} configurations.
 This multi-variate analysis requires a model of the \gls{SRAM} energy consumption, which could be inferred from either commercial or open-source memory macro generators.